METEO 3 Lesson 10 Images

 Text description of the full-sized image image.

-The image is a satellite view showing a portion of the northeastern United States, with state borders outlined in yellow.
-Prominent geographical features are labeled with yellow text, such as “Clouds” in the northwest, “Northern forests” toward the north-central area, and “Snow-covered valleys” in the central region.
-An “Ice-covered Susquehanna River” is labeled in the southeastern section of the image.
-The landscape shows various textures and shading indicating different terrain types and weather conditions, with some areas appearing darker due to forest cover or cloud shadows.
-The top left corner contains text referencing NOAA/NESDIS Satellite Applications and Research.
+The image is a satellite view of a portion of the northeastern United States, with state borders outlined in yellow.
+Prominent geographic features are identified with yellow text labels, including “Clouds” in the northwestern portion of the image, “Northern forests” in the north‑central region, and “Snow‑covered valleys” across the central area.
+The “Ice‑covered Susquehanna River” is labeled in the southeastern section.
+The grayscale satellite imagery displays a variety of textures and shading that indicate differences in terrain and weather conditions.
+Darker areas correspond to forest cover or cloud shadows, while lighter, white regions represent snow‑ and ice‑covered surfaces.
+Text in the top left corner references NOAA/NESDIS Satellite Applications and Research as the data source.

 Natural Drivers of Climate Change